gtfierro/sWAP/README.md

 PO number:
 - will need to decide on a PO num that contains UUID and readings
 - metadata will simply be transformed into sMAP metadata
+URI:
+- there will be some transformation on the URI the sMAP driver sends
+- transform sMAP URI /a/b/c -> /a/b/s.smap/[source name]/i.something/signal/c:
+    - what is the interface? "something"? driver file name?
+    - this can be indicated in the URI the sMAP driver uses to report
+Reliability:
+- the proxy checks its connectivity to BOSSWAVE and buffers messages if it knows they cannot be sent

+## sWAP Structure

+- command line tool
+- management:
+    - register/unregister entities
+- server:
+    - uses some local storage to contain the registered entities (bolt?)